diffblue/gitlab/doc/administration/pages/index.md

    sudo gitlab-ctl restart gitlab-pages
    ```

-### Unable to access Gitlab pages
+### Unable to access GitLab Pages

-If you are unable to access your GitLab pages; receiving  502 errors or getting into a login loop,
+If you can't access your GitLab Pages (such as receiving `502 Bad Gateway` errors, or a login loop)
-and in the Pages log you can see the following error:
+and in your Pages log shows this error:

 ```plaintext
 "error":"retrieval context done: context deadline exceeded","host":"root.docs-cit.otenet.gr","level":"error","msg":"could not fetch domain information from a source"
 ```

 1. Add the following to `/etc/gitlab/gitlab.rb`:

    ```ruby
    gitlab_pages['internal_gitlab_server'] = 'http://localhost:8080'